-Where it is identified that additional school places will be required as a consequence of new developments, either individually or as a consequence of multiple developments, within an area the calculation below will be applied.
+Where it is identified that additional school places will be required as a consequence of new developments, either individually or cumulatively for multiple developments, within an area the calculation below will be applied.

 - Number of children (per house type) x net number of dwellings - number of projected surplus = number of school places required - Number of school places required x cost of average school place for that school sector (DfE multiplier x locality factor).